 The Company adopted a Performance Incentive Plan effective July 1, 2013 (the "Fiscal 2014 Performance Plan").
 The Fiscal 2014 Performance Plan is intended to provide selected employees an opportunity to earn performance-based cash bonuses whose value is based upon the Company's stock value and to encourage such employees to provide services to the Company and to attract new individuals with outstanding qualifications.
 The Fiscal 2014 Performance Plan seeks to achieve this purpose by providing for awards in the form of performance share units (the "Units").
 No shares will be issued under the Fiscal 2014 Performance Plan.
 Awards may be settled only with cash and will be paid subsequent to award vesting.
 The fair value of share-based compensation awards, that include performance shares, are accounted for as liabilities.
 Vesting for the Units is subject to achievement of both service-based and performance-based vesting requirements.
 Performance-based vesting occurs in three installments if the Company meets certain performance criteria generally set for each year of a three-year performance period.
 The service-based vesting criteria occurs in three annual installments which are achieved at the end of a given fiscal year only if the participant has continuously remained in service from the date of award through the end of that fiscal year.
-The fair value of these awards is based on the trading price of the Company's common stock and is remeasured at each reporting period date until settlement.
-The Company adopted separate Performance Incentive Plans effective July 1, 2014 (the "Fiscal 2015 Performance Plan") and July 1, 2015 (the "Fiscal 2016 Performance Plan").
-The Fiscal 2015 and 2016 Performance Plans are substantially similar to the Fiscal 2014 Performance Plan except that the service-based vesting criteria occurs in a single installment and is achieved at the end of the third fiscal year after the awards are granted if the participant has continuously remained in service from the date of the award through the e
+The fair value of these awards is based on the trading price of our common stock and is remeasured at each reporting period date until settlement.
+The Company adopted a separate Performance Incentive Plan effective July 1, 2014 (the "Fiscal 2015 Performance Plan").
+The Fiscal 2015 Performance Plan is substantially similar to the Fiscal 2014 Performance Plan except that the service-based vesting criteria occurs in a single installment and is achieved at the end of the third fiscal year after the award is granted if the participant has continuously remained in service from the date of the award through the end of the third fiscal year.